'This Is the Real KD': Khris Davis Is MLB's Heart-Melting, Bean-Hitting HR King

 "We've all seen players that seem to be anointed with privilege and honor in the game," says Rodney Davis, Khris' father.
 "That Khristopher has earned all of this makes me super proud of him."

 Now coaching high school baseball and serving at his church in Southern California, Rodney played minor league ball in the Dodgers organization and then spent time as a scout and rookie-ball hitting coach for Seattle and Arizona.
-It was while he was with Seattle that young Khris moonlighted at times as a Mariners spring training batboy, thus affording himself a front-row seat to watch Griffey Jr., Edgar Martinez, Mike Cameron and Co.
+It was while he was with Seattle that young Khris moonlighted at times as a Mariners spring training batboy, thus affording himself a front-row seat to watch Griffey, Edgar Martinez, Mike Cameron and Co.
 (When he is in a groove pounding home runs, Davis describes it as being able to "channel my inner Griffey.")

 "There are times in athletics where, for whatever reason, the game just gives some people a simpler road to success," Rodney Davis continues.
 "Khris has paved his own road with hard work, and not necessarily by people recognizing what a hard worker he is and how talented he is."